 \section{Sample Characterization}

-The GGG belongs to the garnet family~\cite{Geller67} with a general structure of $\{A_3\}[B_2](C_3)O_{12}$, where $A$ denotes triply-ionized metallic ions, M$^{3+}$, on a $\{$dodecahedral$\}$ lattice, $B$ and $C$ are ions on a $[$octahedral$]$ and $($tetrahedral$)$ lattice, respectively.
+The garnet family~\cite{Geller67} has a general structure $\{A_3\}[B_2](C_3)O_{12}$, where $A$ denotes triply-ionized metallic ions, M$^{3+}$, on a $\{$dodecahedral$\}$ lattice, and $B$ and $C$ are ions on $[$octahedral$]$ and $($tetrahedral$)$ lattices, respectively.
 Oxygen ions, O$^{2-}$, form a cage around the ions and balance the charge.
 In general, the couplings between these sub-lattices are anti-ferromagnetic (AF).
-The $A$, $B$, and $C$ can be substituted by many different metallic elements, with varying degrees of magnetism, leading to a wealth of magnetic properties that change with temperature.
+The $A$, $B$, and $C$ ions can be substituted by many different metallic elements, with varying degrees of magnetism, leading to a wealth of magnetic properties that change with temperature.
 The rare-earth elements, which are of interest to the eEDM search, can occupy the $A$ sites.
-Due to relativistic effects, the EDM of paramagnetic atoms (ions) is enhanced by $Z^3$, where $Z$ is the atomic number.
+Due to relativistic effects, the EDMs of paramagnetic atoms (ions) is enhanced by a factor of $Z^3$, where $Z$ is the atomic number.
 Thus, the EDM of the Gd$^{3+}$ ion ($Z=64$) dominates over that of the Ga$^{3+}$ and O$^{2-}$.
 Non-magnetic Ga$^{3+}$ ions populate the $B$ and $C$ sites, leaving the magnetic property of GGG to be determined solely by the spin interactions of the Gd$^{3+}$ ions on the dodecahedral lattice.
 Despite the intrinsic AF coupling, the spin of the Gd$^{3+}$ remains disordered and follows a typical paramagnetic behavior with which the magnetic susceptibility increases with decreasing temperatures.
-Only at temperatures lower than a few hundred milli-Kelvin does the AF coupling prevail, and the system becomes geometrically frustrated, transforming into a spin glass state~\cite{Schiffer95}.
+Only at temperatures lower than a few hundred milli-Kelvin does the AF coupling prevail, and the system becomes geometrically frustrated, transforming to a spin glass state~\cite{Schiffer95}.
 However, the spins are never fully ordered and the spin degree of freedom remains unfrozen at low temperatures~\cite{Dunsiger00, Marshall02}.